Online Technologies Lab

 – Stephen Hawking

-The Online Technologies Lab (OTL) is a community and social psychology lab at DePaul University.
+The Online Technologies Lab (OTL) is a community and social psychology lab with collaborators from the University of Southern Indiana, DePaul University, and the University of Illinois Chicago.
 We are interested in the ways humans interact through and with technology.
 Our lab utilizes an assets-based community psychology framework that emphasizes the voices of the particular communities studied.
 Recently, the members of the Online Technologies Lab have turned their attention to the fighting game community (FGC), an understudied gaming community whose members communicate via both on- and offline methods.
 We launched an online survey several months ago and are now analyzing the data, which is both quantitative and qualitative in nature.
 We have also conducted a follow up study featuring interviews from tournament attendees.